Tag

 Image used with permission by copyright holder

-Taking screenshots and screen recording on macOS can be pretty unintuitive, and that’s a problem CleanShot X aims to solve.
+Taking screenshots and on macOS can be pretty unintuitive, and that’s a problem CleanShot X aims to solve.
 The app gives you over 50 different tools to capture and edit screenshots and screen recordings.
 It has a clean and modern user interface that blends perfectly with macOS, and it gives you more robust tools for annotating and editing than Preview.

 If you find yourself taking lots of screenshots, CleanShot X is a must-have app.